 - The Analysts’ Time Ratio – 90% of an AML Analyst’s time can be spent simply assembling the data, information, and documents needed to investigate a case, and only 10% of their time thinking and using their empathy, compassion, instinct, judgment, and experience to make good decisions and file TSV SARs … perhaps the ML/AI/RPA communities can help to flip this ratio so that Analysts spend 10% of their time assembling and 90% of their time thinking.

 We’ve seen great strides in the AML world in the last 5-10 years when it comes to applying machine learning and creative analytics to the problems of AML monitoring, alerting, triaging, packaging, investigations, and reporting.
-My good friend and former colleague Graham Bailey at Wells Fargo designed and deployed ML and AI systems for AML as far back as 2008-2009, and the folks at Verafin have deployed cloud-based machine learning tools and techniques to over 1,600 banks and credit unions.
+My good friend and former colleague Graham Bailey, now at Quantifind, designed and deployed ML and AI systems for AML as far back as 2008-2009.
+The folks at Verafin, easily the best financial crimes software company on the planet, have deployed cloud-based machine learning tools and techniques to over 2,000 banks and credit unions.

 I’ve outlined three rather audacious goals for the machine learning/artificial intelligence/robotic process automation communities: